Fraud Blocker

 Guru works best when used by a single team.
 But when more departments get involved, sharing knowledge becomes harder.
 HR, Legal, L&D, and IT often need more structure, control, and flexibility than Guru can offer.

 livepro brings every team into one platform.
 Teams like HR, IT, Legal, and Finance can manage their own knowledge, but work from the same system.
-That means one login, one source of truth, and one place to find right answers.
+That means one login, one source of truth, and one place to find the right answers.
 This keeps ownership clear and content easy to access.

 livepro’s process guidance helps new staff follow each step of a task.
 For example, an HR team can show exactly how to handle leave requests.
 New staff follow each step in order.